-As I mention in the cooking tips further down this page you can add some seafood to this jambalaya.
-However, make sure you only add it towards the end of cooking to help stop it from over cooking.
+As I mentioned in the cooking tips further down this page, you can add some seafood to this jambalaya.
+However, make sure you only add it towards the end of cooking to help stop it from overcooking.

 Slow Cooker Jambalaya Recipe

 - 100 g (3.5 oz) chorizo sausage, sliced